MMU-LED/pong/README.md

 Pygame can be installed in VS Code by typing "pip install pygame" into the terminal window at the bottom.

 Note: I have found issues with this, unsure what caused them.
 Try reopening and selecting environment again, as detailed in above link.
+Use Anaconda if it is installed.

 On a personal machine this may mean you need to add pip to your PATH variable.
 You will probably have to add the python scripts folder to it.
 Google this.
 Or don't.

+Installing the "Code Runner" extension will add a run button to the top right of the UI, However this is optional.

 ## Old
 ~~Version list